Fresh off the roaring success of ranking the 50 greatest footballers of all time, 90min is back with another near-impossible challenge.

 Appearances: 211 Goals: 55 Assists: 28

 Graceful, elegant and versatile - three adjectives that describe Eidur Gudjohnsen's goal celebrations very nicely.
-Oh, and they appropriately describe his on-field abilities too.
+They appropriately describe his on-field abilities, too.

 46. Edin Dzeko